adambard/learnxinyminutes-docs/python.html.markdown

 Feedback would be highly appreciated!
 You can reach me at [@louiedinh](http://twitter.com/louiedinh) or louiedinh [at] [google's email service]

 Note: This article applies to Python 2.7 specifically, but should be applicable to Python 2.x.
-Python 2.7 is reachong end of life and will stop beeign maintained in 2020, it is though recommended to start learnign Python with Python 3.
+As Python 2.7 is reaching end of life and will stop being maintained in 2020, it is recommended to start learning Python from Python 3.
 For Python 3.x, take a look at the [Python 3 tutorial](http://learnxinyminutes.com/docs/python3/).

 It is also possible to write Python code which is compatible with Python 2.7 and 3.x at the same time,